 Forex Trading: Navigating the Global Currency Market

 Forex, short for Foreign Exchange, is the global decentralized market for trading currencies.
-It's the largest and most liquid financial market in the world, with trillions of dollars traded daily.
+The biggest and most deepest financial market in the world.
+Trillions of dollars traded on the daily basis.

 How Does Forex Trading Work?